Our Writers

 For Stage

-3 short plays (Wrath, Gluttony, & Pride) winning submissions in The Maurice Patterson One Act Play Festival.
+3 short plays (Wrath, Gluttony, and Pride) winning submissions in The Maurice Patterson One Act Play Festival.

 For Broadcast

-The Dig Short play produced for podcast by Bitter Pill Theatre https://www.bitterpilltheatre.com/painkillerpodcast
+The Dig, a short play produced for podcast by Bitter Pill Theatre https://www.bitterpilltheatre.com/painkillerpodcast

 Novels (as SR Condor)